Concepts

 -

-(1) The memory amount delivered corresponds to the physical memory available on the blades.
-It is not possible to change the physical memory capacity of a blade.
+(1) The delivered memory quantity is the physical memory available on the blades.
+It is not possible to change the physical memory quantity of a blade.

 -

-(2) Minimum base frequency / turbo frequency, expressed in GHz.
-By default, processors are configured in the BIOS for maximum performance.
+(2) Base frequency / turbo frequency, expressed in GHz.
+By default, processors are configured for maximum performance at the BIOS level.

 -

-(3) Physical connectivity is shared between network and block storage access, as the underlying Cisco platform is converged.
+(3) Physical connectivity is shared for network and block storage access, as the CISCO platform is converged.

 -

-(4) The available GPU offering is continuously evolving.
+(4) The available GPU offerings are constantly evolving.
 As of May 1, 2024, the offering is based on NVIDIA LOVELACE L40S GPUs.
-By default, the PERF4 blade is delivered with two 48 GB L40S GPUs.
-Contact support for further details if needed.
+By default, the PERF4 blade is delivered with 2 L40S cards with 48 GB of RAM.
+Contact support for further details if necessary.

 Network

-The networking service on Cloud Temple's IaaS platform is built on a VPLS-based network infrastructure, providing flexible and high-performance segmentation to meet client requirements for connectivity and network isolation.
+The network service on the Cloud Temple IaaS platform relies on a network infrastructure based on VPLS technology, offering flexible and high-performance segmentation to meet customers' needs for connectivity and network isolation.

-The VLANs provided in the IaaS offering are layer 2 types, delivering full network isolation and configurable adaptability according to your needs.
+The VLANs provided in the IaaS product are of the level 2 type, offering complete network isolation and adaptable configuration according to requirements.

-- VLANs can be shared across different AZs and clusters belonging to the same tenant.
+- VLANs can be shared across different AZs and different clusters belonging to the same tenant.

-- VLANs can be propagated across multiple tenants within the same organization, enabling internal communications.
+- VLANs can be propagated across multiple tenants belonging to the same organization, facilitating internal communications.

 Network Performance